 The test setup for headset terminals is defined in [ITU-T P.380].

+Some insert earphones might not fit properly in Type 3.3 or Type 3.4 ear simulators.
+For such insert type headsets, an [ITU-T P.57] specified Type 2 ear simulator may be used in conjunction with the HATS mouth simulator.
+An ear canal extension representative for typical fitting of the earphone to human ears should be used.

+The HATS should be equipped with two artificial ears as specified in [ITU-T P.57].
+For binaural headsets and speakerphones sets two artificial ears are required.

 NOTE 1 – As indicated in [ITU-T P.380], the measurement position for headset has to be specified and fully documented along with measurement.

 NOTE 2 – Once the position of the headset has been specified, it should be used for all the tests.